Jackson County Case Study

 The Federal Trade Commission concluded that TJX had maintained inadequate controls to protect credit card data and had therefore committed unfair trade practices.
 Consequently, the Commission has punished TJX by requiring it to adopt new controls (in the vein of the PCI - Payment Card Industry Data Security Standard) and file extensive paperwork with the government for years to show that the controls are in place.

 That's the background.
 Now think about this . . .
 August 2008 federal authorities announced indictments of the ring of criminals at the heart of the TJX heist.
-The ring had stolen data from both TJX and other retailers.
+The ring had stolen data from both TJX and many other retailers.
 According to authorities, the criminals used stolen data to withdraw tens of thousands of dollars at a time from automated teller machines.
 Their ATM withdrawals added up to hundreds of thousands of dollars.

 Further, last year six people were convicted in Florida for using data, apparently stolen from TJX, to buy gift cards and goods worth AT LEAST ONE MILLION DOLLARS.
 Jon Swartz, "11 Charged in TJX Identity Theft," USA Today, August 6, 2008.